a-windisch/Introduction_to_CUDA_WT2016/README.txt

 maximal allowed number of threads there is 4, as we only have 4 GPUs available.
 The lattice is split among the available GPUs (using MPI), and the entries of the partition are then computed using CUDA.
-The result is send to the master thread, which then assembles the final matrix and computes the trace.
+The results are sent to the master thread, which then assembles the final matrix and computes the trace.
-Lecture iv also contains a very simple self-test example that allows you to check whether you can apply your knowledge to write a CUDA C/FORTRAN program.
+Lecture iv also contains a very simple self-test example that allows you to check whether you can apply your knowledge to write a very simple CUDA C/FORTRAN program.
 I added a pre-compiled version of a device function that can be called to provide you with the result of the test.
 Just follow the instructions provided in the README.txt in the CUDA-C/FORTRAN folder of Lecture iv.
-In each folder
-you also find a README file that contains instructions on how to run the program.
+In each folder you also find a README file that contains instructions on how to run the program.